SiddalingappaManasa/Weather-the-AM-way/README.md

 ---

-## 🙋‍♀️ About Me
+## 🙋‍♀️ About US

-Created with 💙 by Manasa, passionate about AI and building meaningful tech for people.
+Created with 💙 by Manasa and Anish , passionate about AI and building meaningful tech for people.